 Making Use of Social Networking Sites Like LinkedIn

 LinkedIn has quickly become the elite of social networking sites for professionals.
 Unlike Facebook, which encourages you to share what movie you saw last night and where you went on vacation, LinkedIn is focused on professional people and how to make connections to learn more about jobs and industry leaders in their field.

-Many students know about and have used LinkedIn, but I’m still surprised at how many have either never heard of it or who say they started a LinkedIn profile but never finished.
+Many students know about and have used LinkedIn, but I’m it is still surprising how many have either never heard of it or who say they started a LinkedIn profile but never finished.